Export SQL Server data to ODBC

 7. Click OK to close the Select Data Source dialog.

-5. Optional: If you didn’t save the login and password during the DSN configuration, under Login information, enter the database user credentials.
+5. Optional: If you didn’t save the login and password during the DSN configuration, under Login information, enter your database credentials.

 6. Optional: Click Test Connection to verify the connection settings.

-7. On the Table page, select the destination table for export—an existing table or a new one.
+7. On the Table page, select the destination table for export, then click Next.

 Choose a table for export

-8. On the Data formats page, select the columns to export.
-If needed, review or edit their aliases and data types.
+8. On the Data formats page, select the columns for export and check or edit their aliases and data types, then click Next.

 Note